Law and Development Training Programme

 Business & Human Rights

-The World Trade Organisation has been instrumental in trade liberalisation and globalisation, but its critics highlight the disproportionate benefit to rich developed countries and the marginalisation of those least developed.
+The World Trade Organisation has been instrumental in trade liberalisation and globalisation, but its critics highlight the disproportionate benefits that have flowed to rich, developed countries and the marginalisation of the least developed.

 Anna Kirkpatrick, Clifford Chance LLP